 Our focus is not on being the biggest or best but on optimizing our shared quality of life balanced between adequate financial resources, varied and interesting work, and flexibility to have time off as needed.
 In keeping with this we do not measure our performance based on percentage of sales or return on investment but rather on the ability of the company to provide adequate financial compensation to our stakeholders and employees without sacrificing their quality of life at work or at home.
 We want this company to be one place where "family comes first" is more than an empty slogan.

 In order to give our customers the creative collaboration we wish to be known for we need to have solid systems in place to make the running of the company happen as smoothly as possible.
-Dependable and repeatable purchasing, billing, estimating, and job costing systems free up time to allow us to focus on the creative aspects of home building.
+Dependable and repeatable purchasing, billing, estimating, and job costing systems free up time to allow us to focus on the creative aspects of home design.
 They also enable us to spend (and pay for) less time in the office and give us a better handle on the health of our business.
 Clients appreciate the depth of communication in the paperwork the office generates to keep them informed about their project.
 Cost over-runs and savings are brought to their attention every month.
 They feel that they understand their bills and are being treated fairly and with courtesy and respect.
 During the job we take digital photo's and we compile a CD at the end of the job with these "behind the walls" pictures along with digital copies of their final budget and allowance cost information.
 At the end of the job our clients also receive a "welcome letter" with the names and phone numbers of all the subcontractors who worked on their home along with warrantee information, explanations of the systems in their home, maintenance information, warnings about leaving the hose on the sill faucet during freezing weather, and a recommended maintenance schedule customized to the systems in their new home.

 Chandler Design-Build Inc. is a Sub S corporation registered in the state of North Carolina.
 Our profit sharing plan differentiates us from other companies.
 While we function legally as a cross between a sole proprietorship and a corporation we operate in many ways as if we were employee owned.
 We use the concept of "Stake Holders" to give some of the benefits of ownership to our employees without exposing them to the liabilities.
 All employees, including the owners, are paid an hourly wage that is moderate to low for our market.
 But they get company benefits such as fully paid family health insurance, cell phone, tool, and education benefits, and profit sharing.